The Cartels and Leniency Review: Italy

 Regulation No. 1/2003 provides that national courts and NCAs must avoid adopting decisions that would conflict with a decision contemplated by the EU Commission.
 Further, as mentioned, within the ECN but also on a bilateral basis the EU Commission regularly liaises with the IAA (and other NCAs) to ensure there is adequate coordination and no overlapping investigations.

-With regard to cooperation in the area of leniency applications, the Leniency Programme, consistently with EU Model Leniency Programme on which it is inspired, allows undertakings to file a simplified application with the IAA in case a 'main' leniency application has been or is being submitted before the EU Commission8 for the same infringement.
-However, it should be noted that if the EU and national applications' scope as per the infringement disclosed do not perfectly coincide, the EU application does not prevent the IAA's intervention at a national level.9
+With regard to cooperation in the area of leniency applications, the Leniency Programme, like the EU Model Leniency Programme on which it is based, allows undertakings to file a simplified application with the IAA if a 'main' leniency application has been or is being submitted to the EU Commission13 for the same infringement.
+However, if the scope of the EU and the national applications do not perfectly coincide in respect of the infringement disclosed, the existence of the EU application does not preclude the IAA from intervening at a national level.14 Moreover, the recent IAL Amendment states that if the Commission decides not to continue an investigation, it can ask for a more complete leniency application to be submitted by the company to proceed autonomously.

 iii Collaboration with NCAs outside the EU

-The IAA is one of the founding members of the International Competition Network (ICN), a specialised network of competition agencies that meets on a regular basis and addresses practical competition concerns.
-The IAA cooperates with NCAs outside the EU mainly in this framework, although bilateral cooperation arrangements are also possible (e.g., in February 2020 the IAA and the Brazilian Competition Authority (CADE) signed a memorandum of understanding).
+The IAA is one of the founding members of the International Competition Network, a specialised network of competition agencies that meets on a regular basis and addresses practical competition concerns.
+The IAA cooperates with NCAs outside the EU mainly in this framework, although bilateral cooperation arrangements are also possible (e.g., in February 2020, the IAA and the Brazilian competition authority, CADE, signed a memorandum of understanding).
+Other, albeit less specialised, fora for international cooperation include the United Nations Conference on Trade and Development and the Organisation for Economic Co-operation and Development.

-As cartels do not generally amount to criminal infringements under Italian law (see Section V.iii), extradition to or from Italy is unlikely to be relevant in practice.
-It is possible that extradition is granted from Italy if two conditions are met: (1) there must be an extradition treaty with the requesting jurisdictions at stake; and (2) the alleged antitrust breach needs to amount to or be included in a crime also in Italy.
+As cartels do not generally amount to criminal infringements under Italian law (except in the case of bid rigging in public tenders – see Section V.iii), extradition to or from Italy is unlikely to be relevant in practice.
+It is possible for extradition from Italy to be granted if two conditions are met: (1) there must be an extradition treaty in place with the requesting jurisdiction; and (2) the alleged antitrust breach must also be considered, or be included in, a crime in Italy.15

 Jurisdictional limitations, affirmative defences and exemptions